Daihatsu Charade: Nameplate use with other vehicles

 In Australia, the name had previously been used for the L500 series of the Daihatsu Mira, which was sold there as the Daihatsu Charade Centro between March 1995 and 1998.

 In 2003, the Charade name was resurrected in Europe, Australia, and South Africa, on a rebadged version of the Daihatsu Mira (L250).
 It was positioned one market segment below its previous generations and was available as a three- or five-door hatchback with a 1.0-litre inline-four engine.
 It has since been discontinued in Australia in 2006, due to Toyota retiring the Daihatsu nameplate there.
 The L250 series of the Daihatsu Mira was produced for other markets until 2007.

 From 2007, Daihatsu in South Africa offered the Daihatsu Mira (L275) as the Charade in that market.
 Production ended around 2011.

-Between 2011 and 2013, Daihatsu Europe brought the Thai-built Toyota Yaris (XP90) on the market as the Daihatsu Charade.
+Between 2011 and 2013, Daihatsu Europe sold the France-built Toyota Yaris (XP90) on the market as the Daihatsu Charade.
 This was the last Charade model introduced under the Daihatsu nameplate in Europe.

 Chinese copies and derivatives

 The Tianjin Xiali TJ730, based on the G11 Charade was built by FAW Tianjin from knock-down kits from 1986 to 1988.
 It was then replaced by the Xiali TJ7100 and TJ7100U, which were both based on the G100 and G102, respectively.
 The hatchback commenced production in 1988, while the sedan arrived in October 1990 for the 1991 model year.
 Both variants were produced up to 1997 and 1999 respectively where facelifted versions with more modern Toyota engines were put into production.
-The Xiali N3 commenced production in 2004, was given a minor facelift for 2008, and was facelifted again in 2012, with production ending soon after.
+The Xiali N3 commenced production in 2004, was given a minor facelift for 2008, and was facelifted again in 2010, with production ending soon after.
 It, however, is still displayed on the Tianjin FAW website as of 2018.

 Production for most versions ended in 2006.
 The TJ7101AU and TJ7141AU continued production and were also known as the Junya (Junior) (from 2005) and Shenya (Senior) (from 2003) and came equipped with the 1-litre Daihatsu-based TJ376QE three cylinder or a 1.4-litre engine known as the 4GB1 with four cylinders (from 2005 onwards).
 The Shenya and Junya were both given a facelift for 2006 and continued until production ended in 2011.

 All Xiali-based Charades had a 4-speed manual on early models and later models with a 5-speed manual gearbox as standard.
 The Xiali brand was defunct in 2015.

 The Xiali was also used a taxicab in Beijing throughout the 1980s and 1990s coloured in a red livery with Chinese characters in white, and the fare was 1.2 yuan per kilometer, lower than Citroën Fukang whose fare was 1.6 yuan per kilometer.
 The Xiali taxi was retired from the taxi market in February 2006 in an effort to cut down pollution where the Hyundai Elantra replaced it.
 It was also available as a taxicab in its home city, Tianjin and Shanxi.